 In 2020–21, the department achieved an operating surplus of $157.317 million against a total departmental controlled budget of $10.292 billion.
 Approximately 90% ($140.7 million) of the surplus relates to non-cash accounting entries including asset revaluations, impaired debtor balances, capitalisation of previously expensed assets and salary timing adjustments.
 Key investments included: continued implementation of the new QCE system for students entering Year 11 from 2019; delivering infrastructure and capital programs such as investments under the Building Future Schools Fund to address enrolment growth pressures in state schools and the need for additional state schools across Queensland; and investment in growth, renewal, maintenance and enhancements, including progressing work under the Cooler Cleaner Schools Program to address the energy needs of the expanded fleet of air conditioners in state schools.

-The department’s material financial statement balances reflect our large school land and buildings portfolio across 1,249 schools, and the salaries of over 70,000 school, regional and central office staff.
-Supplies and services are dominated by curriculum resources, school utility costs, and the maintenance and upkeep of our large asset base, including operational contract costs.
+The department’s material financial statement balances reflect our large school land and buildings portfolio across 1254 schools and payment of salaries in excess of 75,000 school, regional and central office full time equivalent (FTE) employees.
+Supplies and services expenses were dominated by curriculum resources, school utility costs and the maintenance and upkeep of our large asset base.

-The COVID–19 pandemic has not materially impacted the department’s financial results.
-However, the department has experienced limited reduction in revenues relating to Education International and local school activities such as excursions and rent waivers.
-There have also been limited reductions in costs in certain areas such as travel, although these cost reductions were offset by additional costs in areas such as extra cleaning and information communication technology.
+The continuing COVID-19 health pandemic has not materially impacted the department’s financial results.
+However, the department has experienced some limited reduction in revenues relating to Education International and local school activities.
+There have also been limited reductions in costs in certain areas such as travel, although these cost reductions were largely offset by additional costs in areas such as extra cleaning in schools and information communication technology purchases and expenses.